fransolerc/digimon-alife/README.md

 - **Hunger**: increases over time.
 Restored by interacting with food sources like campfires.
 - **Energy**: decreases over time.
 Reserved for future rest behavior.

-Each decision cycle the agent receives nearby objects with their angle and distance, reasons about its situation using an LLM and decides a direction and how long to wait before the next decision.
+Each decision cycle the agent receives nearby objects with their angle and distance, reasons about its situation using an LLM and decides a target object or free exploration.
+Movement is calculated mathematically from the angle and distance to the target, not interpreted by the LLM.
+Known object locations are stored in spatial memory and provided as context for future decisions.

 ## Motivation